aio-libs-abandoned/aioes/docs/reference.rst

       A :ref:`coroutine <coroutine>` that shutdowns one or more (or all) nodes in the cluster.

-      :arg node_id: A comma-separated list of node IDs or names to perform the operation on; use `_local` to perform the operation on the node you're connected to, leave empty to perform the operation on all nodes
+      :param node_id: A comma-separated list of node IDs or names to perform the operation on; use `_local` to perform the operation on the node you're connected to, leave empty to perform the operation on all nodes
-      :arg delay: Set the delay for the operation (default: 1s)
+      :param delay: Set the delay for the operation (default: 1s)
-      :arg exit: Exit the JVM as well (default: true)
+      :param exit: Exit the JVM as well (default: true)

       :returns: resulting info